Mindful Eating: 8 Ways to Counteract The Impulse to Binge Eat

 For those who are genetically susceptible, binge eating is both the symptom and cause of food addiction.
 Food addicts experience uncontrollable cravings for high-fat junk food or foods high in sugar, even when they are full.
 These foods trigger the pleasure/reward center in the brain, which floods the brain with dopamine.
 This high level of dopamine causes you to develop tolerance, leading to powerful cravings for more junk food to achieve that same initial high.

-The road to recovery for food addiction is not as black and white as it is with alcohol and drugs.
+The road to recovery from food addiction is not as black and white as it is with alcohol and drugs.
 For example, if you drink and you stop, you’re sober.
 We don’t need alcohol but we do need food.
 Since you can't cut food out of your life, it's important to instead explore how to heal your relationship with food.

 Mindful eating can help you gain command over your food choices so you can feel empowered about what you choose to eat.

-Mindful eating isn't necessarily about weight-loss, and it's definitely not meant to be an anti-fat, pro-skinny, or body shaming practice.
+Mindful eating isn't necessarily about weight loss, and it's definitely not meant to be an anti-fat, pro-skinny, or body-shaming practice.
 Binge eating comes with detrimental consequences to our bodies and mental health, even though it might provide temporary relief in a difficult moment.
 Binge eating can lead to chronic illnesses, digestive issues, skin problems, inflammation, emotional volatility, cloudy thinking, and it can also reinforce the stress, emotional pain, and addiction pathways that are driving this pattern.

 Cultivating awareness will enable you to notice when these impulses are bubbling up so you can counteract them before they overtake you.